(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 *** Natural Supplements for Anxiety is part 5 in a series of posts.
 If you want to read part 1, click here.
 You don’t have to read the entire series to understand each individual post, but they are written to be complimentary to each other! ***

-As usual: I am NOT a doctor, and I am not formally educated on mental illness.
+As usual: I am NOT a doctor, and I am not formally educated on mental illness or natural supplements for anxiety.
 You should see a doctor to learn about your options.
-I am not suggesting you take any of the supplements I mention in the following post.
+I am not suggesting you SHOULD take any of the supplements for anxiety I mention in the following post.
 I am suggesting you research them and decide with your doctor if they are a good idea for you.

-This isn’t to fuel the fire in the “anti-medication debate“
+This isn’t meant to fuel the fire in the “anti-medication debate“

 Perhaps some people would call me a fence sitter, when it comes to the whole natural health vs modern medicine debate.
 Wait, don’t leave!
 If you are firmly in one camp or another, I’d say we can probably find common ground.